A Conversation with Basketball Great Walt "Clyde" Frazier

 WALT FRAZIER: I started on radio, so the guy that I was working with, he never gave me a chance to talk.
 And radio –

-WALT FRAZIER: Yeah.
-[LAUGHS] So sometimes I, I started talking and I couldn’t shut up.
+WALT FRAZIER: [LAUGHS] So sometimes I, I started talking and I couldn’t shut up.
 He’d go, “excuse me, Walt.”
 He’d just run right over me.

-That was about all I could get in, you know.
+You know, that was about all I could get in, you know.

 “They’re ubiquitous.”
 [LAUGHS]

 So to improve my vocabulary, I, I used to get the Sunday Times, the “Arts & Leisure” section, when they critiqued the plays.

 BROOKE GLADSTONE: Oh, the plays?

 So people think I’m a voracious reader, but I have books and books of words and phrases.
 I – when I first started, I’d just study these books over and over and - and, ironically, you can use clichés and no one will ever say anything but if you use “ubiquitous” twice, they’ll go, “He’s used that word twice already.”
 [LAUGHS]

 And then all of a sudden, I fell in love with words.
 Words are like people, the more you see them, the more you relate to them.
 And even today, like – just like fashion, I’m always looking for new words and how I can incorporate them into my style.

 BROOKE GLADSTONE: We took audience questions, and one woman asked about how pro athletes make the transition from the limelight.